virtuocity/alx-low_level_programming/0x0B-malloc_free/README.md

 	char *s = "HOLBERTON";// is read-only i.e is immutable
 	char s[] = "Holberton"; // is mutable

 The array s holds a copy of the string "Holberton".
-So it is possible to modify this copy
+So it is possible to modify this copy.
+The free function frees the memory space which have been allocated by a previous call to malloc

++ Prototype: void free(void *ptr);
++ where ptr is the address of the memory space previously allocated by and returned by a call to malloc

 ## TASKS
 ### 0. Write a function that creates an array of chars, and initializes it with a specific char.